Polk woman charged with possession of heroin

 According to Floyd County Jail reports:

 Vincent acknowledged attempting to inject drugs and told the police where a couple of syringes were located inside the vehicle.
-One of the two two syringes was loaded, the other empty and Vincent told the officer that it was heroin.
+One of the two syringes was loaded, the other empty, and Vincent told the officer that it was heroin.

-Vincent is being held in the Floyd County Jail pending a $5,700 bond.